 In an effort to bring you some new voices on Ottsworld, here is a guest post from a fellow blogger and Portland Oregon resident Susan Stephens.
-She had laid out a perfect weekend itinerary for her home town of Portland!
+She had laid out a perfect weekend itinerary for her hometown of Portland!
 All opinions and experiences expressed here are hers. –Sherry

-Portland, Oregon is a collection of diverse neighborhoods, each with their own ‘small town’ feel.
+Portland, Oregon is a collection of diverse neighborhoods, each with its own ‘small town’ feel.
 These neighborhoods together weave a tapestry of everything that a big city offers.
 Portland has plenty of culture and entertainment, while also providing a sense of familiarity and friendliness found in smaller communities.

 Most of us who live here are transplants.
 You have to look hard to find someone who was born and raised in Portland.
 We come from all over the globe.
-In this way, Portland is teeming with diversity; so many ideas and creativity in one place give the Rose City it’s life-force, it’s subtle draw that makes you want to come back time and time again.
+In this way, Portland is teeming with diversity; so many ideas and creativity in one place give the Rose City its life force, its subtle draw that makes you want to come back time and time again.

 I often get asked for local Portland travel advice; if you had a ‘perfect weekend’ in your hometown, what would you do?
 Very often I find myself fantasizing about my ‘perfect weekend in Portland.’
 If I had no obligations, nowhere to be and money was no object, what would that look like?
 Well, allow me to indulge…

 Across the street on Hawthorne Boulevard is Red Light Clothing Exchange.
 This funky space is a second-hand clothing mecca, with a huge variety of men’s and women’s duds in all sizes.
-I rarely walk out of there empty handed.
+I rarely walk out of there empty-handed.
 As you walk along the boulevard there are lots of shops and restaurants to explore.

 Further down the street is McMenamins Bagdad theatre.
 It’s in a historic, Mediterranean-styled building reminiscent of Hollywood’s golden age.
 I’ll usually catch a show in the afternoon if I’m in the area, because why?
 You can order a slice of pizza and a beer to enjoy during the movie!